Ok, so let’s clear a few things up.

 So, what might you do next?

-If you want to organise a gap year for yourself, research the costs and really think about where you would like to go.
-Make sure you get advice on safety, any additional checks, and any insurance cover you may need to consider for a trip such as this - travelling is a wonderful thing, but it can also be fraught with hurdles, so you must be prepared if, for example, you lose your bank card, or fall sick, or find yourself in a dangerous situation.
+If you want to travel, really think about where you would like to go, and really research the costs and how you will cover them.
+Make sure you get advice on safety, any additional checks, and any insurance cover you may need to consider for a trip such as this.
+Travelling is a wonderful thing, but it can also be fraught with hurdles, so you must be prepared if, for example, you lose your bank card, or fall sick, or find yourself in a dangerous situation.

 Don’t forget that working, volunteering and gaining work experience along the way will add great value to your study, your CV or career.
 Wouldn’t it be great to return home with great stories to tell, wonderful new friends to speak of, a wicked set of ‘on-the-road’ pics on Instagram, and some really valuable additions to your CV?